Fixtures

 On 29 May 2023, Sokol ensured promotion back into the second-tier Russian First League.

-At the end of the 2024–25 Russian First League season, Sokol will be relegated to the third-tier Russian Second League Division A.
+At the end of the 2024–25 Russian First League season, Sokol qualified for relegation to the third-tier Russian Second League Division A. However, as Khimki, which played in the Premier League, were dissolved, Sokol was kept in the First League.

 Sokol Saratov is a professional soccer team based in Saratov, Russia.
 Founded in 1921, the club has a rich history and is known for its passionate fan base and competitive spirit.
 The team's name, "Sokol," translates to "Falcon" in English, symbolizing strength and agility, qualities that the players strive to embody on the field.